kwaldenphd/python-structured-data/README.md

 141. Later in the semester we will talk about how to read JSON data into Python and convert it to a tabular data structure (called a data frame in Python), using a library called `pandas`.
 Stay tuned!

-<blockquote>Q13: Create a string of JSON data and write it to a CSV file.
+<blockquote>Q13: Create a string of JSON data and write it to a JSON file.
 Include code + comments.</blockquote>

 ## Additional JSON Lab Notebook Questions